OshiBoii/Types-of-Functions---ETH-AVAX_Galura/README.md

 ## Installation

 1. Open [Remix IDE](https://remix.ethereum.org/).
-2. Create a new file and name it appropriately (e.g., `Silver.sol`).
+2. Create a new file and name it appropriately (e.g., `Silver.sol` or anything related to your own token).
 3. Paste the contract code into the new file.
 4. Compile the contract using the Remix Solidity compiler (version `^0.8.0`).
-5. Deploy the contract using Remix’s **Deploy & Run** tab:
+5. Deploy the contract using Remix’s **Deploy & Run** tab
-   - Choose the **Injected Web3** environment (e.g., MetaMask or another Ethereum wallet connected).
-   - Deploy the contract by specifying the owner’s address during deployment.

 ---